KorAP/RKorAPClient/Readme.md

 R client package to access the [web service API](https://github.com/KorAP/Kustvakt/wiki) of the [KorAP Corpus Analysis Platform](https://korap.ids-mannheim.de/) developed at [IDS Mannheim](http://www.ids-mannheim.de/)

 ## Installation

-### System Dependencies on Linux
-`RKorAPClient` uses some R packages with system dependencies you might need to install first:
+### Install R and RStudio

+#### On Windows or Mac

+1. Install latest R version (>= 3.6) from [CRAN](https://cran.r-project.org/bin/)
+2. Install latest RStudio from [RStudio server](https://www.rstudio.com/products/rstudio/download/#download)

+#### On Linux

+On Linux you can choose, whether to install R and RStudio from your linux distribution's package maintainer or, like described above, for Windows and Mac.
+However, in any case, you first need to install some system dependencies required by R packages used by RKorAPClient:

 ```bash
 # Debian / Ubuntu
 sudo apt install r-base-dev libcurl4-gnutls-dev libxml2-dev libsodium-dev libsecret-1-dev libfontconfig1-dev libssl-dev